From Hesitant to Hopeful: George’s strides at the stables

 Currently, George’s sessions involve grooming the horse and walking through the barn.
 These sessions, provide a safe, controlled opportunity to interact with horses in a way that is both therapeutic and educational.
 Our “big goal” is that in time, George will also be able to lead the horse and engage in horseback riding to further enhance communication, socialization, and physical development.

-– Jen (George's Mom)
+– Jen Muir (George's Mom)